mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *"You can torture me, but I'll never betray Lord Shadows!
 He showed us the TRUTH!
 House Blackwood protected the realm, and the kingdoms destroyed them for it!"*

 **Intimidation DC 13:**
 > *"Alright!
-We're gathering resources for the Raven's Rest operation tomorrow night.
+We're gathering resources for the Raven's Keep operation tomorrow night.
 Lord Shadows himself will lead it.
 We're recovering the First Component—some ancient artifact the Blackwoods guarded.
 That's all I know about it!"*

 Reveals:
-- Raven's Rest operation (tomorrow night)
+- Raven's Keep operation (tomorrow night)
 - Lord Shadows personally leading
 - Target: "First Component" artifact
 - Don't know what Component does

 **Intimidation DC 16 or Persuasion DC 15:**
-> *"The First Component is one part of the World-Splitter—a Pre-Sundering artifact.
+> *"The First Component is one part of the World-Splitter—a Pre-Worldrend artifact.
 Lord Shadows says it can prove House Blackwood's innocence.
 He plans to expose the truth about the kingdoms' corruption.
 There are multiple components hidden across the realm.
-Raven's Rest holds the first.
+Raven's Keep holds the first.
 Captain Voidcaller commands the operation.
 I don't know more—I'm just a recruiter!"*

 Reveals:
 - "World-Splitter" artifact name
 - Multiple components exist
 - Purpose: Prove Blackwood innocence
 - Captain Voidcaller is field commander
-- Raven's Rest is old Blackwood fortress
+- Raven's Keep is old Blackwood fortress

 **Insight DC 15 (Reading Malachi):**
 - He genuinely believes he's fighting for justice